 After completing the program, students can apply for roles in numerous fields including pharmaceuticals, commerce, minerals and environment, oil and gas, and consultancy.

 The University of Virginia offers an online master of materials science and engineering (MMSE) degree that is conducted on a regular schedule, so students get to study together in an online classroom.
 For those who miss a lecture, recordings are available for later viewing.

 Admission requirements include a bachelor's degree in engineering or related fields from an accredited university, a minimum grade point average of 3.0, three letters of recommendation, and official transcripts.
 GRE scores are not required.

 The 30-credit program provides students with a thorough understanding of engineering materials.
 Students study courses in the defects and microstructure in materials, the structure and properties of materials, the characterization of materials, magnetism and magnetic materials, and nanomaterials.
 The program helps students understand the structure of crystalline and non-crystalline engineering materials; the physical, mechanical, and chemical properties of engineering materials; and the magnetism of materials.

 Graduates of the program can look forward to career opportunities in public health agencies, environmental agencies, pharmaceuticals, petrochemicals, and more.

 Katayun Barmak, PhD - Columbia University

-Dr. Katayun Barmak is the director of materials science and engineering program, as well as a professor of applied physics, applied mathematics, materials science, and engineering at Columbia University.
-Her areas of interest include materials synthesis, structure, and phase transformations.
+Dr. Katayun Barmak is the director of the materials science and engineering program, as well as a professor of applied physics, applied mathematics, materials science, and engineering at Columbia University.
+Her areas of interest include thermodynamics and kinetics of solid-state reactions, grain structure, and phase transformations.

 Paulo Branicio, PhD - University of Southern California